Find Cheap Auto Insurance Quotes in Your Area

 Out of every age group, teens are the most at risk for car accidents.
 That's especially true from ages 16 to 19, according to the Centers for Disease Control and Prevention.

 Because teen drivers pose such a high risk, adding them to an insurance policy increases rates significantly.
-We found that the cost of adding a 16-year-old driver to a six-month family policy can range from $1,293 to $4,831.
+The cost of adding a 16-year-old driver to a six-month family policy can range from $1,293 to $4,831.

 However, those rates may vary significantly based on the age and gender of the teen driver being added to the policy.
 Young male drivers are more likely to engage in risky behaviors and are more likely to be killed while driving than young women.
 This means a family's policy rates will likely increase more when adding a male teen driver than when adding a female teen driver.